jordan-bott/RainyDay/docs/theme-switcher.md

 export default ThemeChanger
 ```

-You can place your `ThemeChanger` component wherever you would like in your application.
+You can place your `ThemeChanger` component wherever you would like in your app.
 Somewhere within the header is a common choice.

 ## Create `theme-provider.tsx`